I'm seriously in love with this vegan strawberries and cream dessert recipe, why you may ask?

 I dare you to eat this as an after dinner treat, you know you want to!

-- 2lb of fresh strawberries, washed, halved with stem removed.
+- 1 lb of fresh strawberries washed, halved with stem removed.
+(454g)

-- Arrange the strawberry halves in a bowl our your choice.
+- Arrange the strawberry halves in a bowl of your choice.

 - Open the can of coconut milk and scoop off the coconut solid only into a medium sized bowl then discard the clear liquid underneath.

 - Use a hand held mixer to whip the coconut solids into a thick cream.
 This should take a minute or so to achieve.
 As you whip the cream, add the two tablespoons of coconut sugar.

 - Once the thickness of the cream has been met, simply scoop this onto the strawberries.